rshewatkar/DSA-workspace/README.md

 # DSA_workspace
-This repo is dedicated to Data Structure Algorithms (DSA) for python.
+This repo is dedicated to Data Structure Algorithms (DSA) for Python.
+This information was generated from ChatGPT.